Vintage knitting - knitting fashion in history and news at Mondo Kaos

 There are probably many reasons for the recovery in popularity, it is clear that the corona shutdown has helped, moreover, knit looks delicious on social platforms like instagram, and then there is nothing like a much-loved sweater on a cold day.

-In Mondo Kaos we get the beautiful sweaters and cardigans home from Palava, even more beautiful knit from The House of Foxy and last but not least, our classic from Emmy Design; Ice Skater cardigan.
+I Mondo Kaos we get the beautiful sweaters and cardigans from home Palava, even more beautiful knit from The House of Foxy and last but not least, our classic from Emmy Design; Ice Skater cardigan.
 That’s why we think it was fun to talk a little bit about knit Today.
 We will look at knit through the ages, and talk about fashion and designs.

 Knit like fashion